Hidden self-duality and exact mobility edges in quasiperiodic network models

-{\em Discussion and conclusion.---}This work reveal the hidden self-duality in quasiperiodic mosaic models and quasiperiodic network models by constructing their effective Hamiltonians.
-The key feature is that after integrating out the periodic sites, the effective quasiperiodic models contain energy-dependent system parameters, naturally yielding energy-dependent MEs, thus while the original models lack of self-duality, their effective models can possess self-daulity --- termed as hidden self-duality --- for MEs \cite{Wang2020Quasiperiodic, Zhou2023Mobility}.
-This work opens a new avenue for engineering of Anderson transitions and their related MEs in quasiperiodic network models with hidden self-duality, which can be realized using optical and acoustic waveguide arrays and electric circuits \cite{Wang2022EdgeState, Zeng2020Topological, Chen2021LandauZener, Wiersma1997Localization, Wiersma2013Disordered, Kondakci2015photonic, Wang2020Localization, Yu2021Engineered}.
-In these experiments, the network sites can be easily realized by carefully designing their structures and the couplings between the waveguids or circuits.
-It is to be hoped that the new models presented in this work can shade new insight into the fundamental origin of MEs during Anderson transition.
+{\em Conclusion.---}This work reveals the hidden self-duality in a class of quasiperiodic network models and demonstrate their corresponding resonant states by constructing their effective Hamiltonians.
+The key idea is that after integrating out the periodic sites, the effective quasiperiodic models contain energy-dependent system parameters, which naturally yield energy-dependent MEs.
+As a result, while the original models lack self-duality, their effective models can possess self-duality --- termed as hidden self-duality --- for MEs \cite{Wang2020Quasiperiodic, zhou2023mobility}.
+This work opens a totally new avenue for engineering of Anderson transitions and their related MEs in quasiperiodic network models with hidden self-duality, which can be realized and verified using optical and acoustic waveguide arrays \cite{Wang2022EdgeState, Zeng2020Topological, Chen2021LandauZener, Wiersma1997Localization, Wiersma2013Disordered, Kondakci2015photonic, Wang2020Localization, Yu2021Engineered}.
+In these experiments, the network sites can be easily realized by designing their structures and the couplings between the waveguides.
+We hope the network models presented in this work can provide new insight into the fundamental origin of MEs during Anderson transition \cite{Zhang2022Lyapunov, Wang2023mobility, Padhan2024Complete}.
+Finally, with some proper modifications, the similar idea of constructing an effective Hamiltonian with energy-dependent parameters by reducing the Hilbert space dimension may also be applied to study the quasiperiodic many-body systems for intriguing physics, including many-body thermalization \cite{Rahul2015Many, Abanin2019Colloquium}, entanglement \cite{ Islam2015Measuring, Lukin2019Probing}, and criticality \cite{Vosk2015Theory,Li2015Localization, Modak2015Many, Fischer2016Dynamics, Choi2016Exploring}.

-We thank the insightful discussion with Prof. Qian Niu.
-This work is supported by the National Natural Science Foundation of China (Grant No. 12374017, No. 12074362) and the Innovation Program for Quantum Science and Technology (2021ZD0303303, 2021ZD0301200, 2021ZD0301500).
+We thank the insightful discussion with Prof. Zhenyu Zhang, Prof. Qian Niu, Prof. Qi Zhou, and Xin-Chi Zhou.
+This work is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500000), the National Natural Science Foundation of China (Grant No. 12374017, No. 12074362 and No. U23A2074) and the Innovation Program for Quantum Science and Technology (2021ZD0303303, 2021ZD0301200, 2021ZD0301500).
 A.-M. G. is supported by the NSFC (Grant Nos.
 12274466 and 11874428) and the Hunan Provincial Science Fund for Distinguished Young Scholars (Grant No. 2023JJ10058).

+{\em Note added.---}After this work was submitted, several related preprints \cite{li2025multifractal, zhang2025emergent, wang2025exact, lin2025topological} appeared, which use the same method to obtain the effective Hamiltonians and characterize their phase transitions.